minhdeal/speed_estimation/README.md

 ```

 # Training, evaluation, and testing
 The below command will automatically train model, generate predictions for val set and evaluate them, and generate predictions for test set.
-The results, which include checkpoint, speed predictions, and MSE results, can be found in the latest sub-folder in the 'results' folder.
+The results, which include checkpoint, speed predictions, MSE results, and plots can be found in the latest sub-folder in the 'results' folder.
 ```
 python train_val_test.py
 ```